10 April 2020

 SMS can be a big help here.
 Instead of having the administration staff calling one staff member after another, a SMS can be sent to all staff at once and whoever replies first can get the shift, saving hours of phone time.

-To make it even more efficient, think about organising your staff members into different contact groups according to their skill sets, availability on different dates or times, locations etc so that an SMS can be sent only to those that are relevant in just a few clicks.
+To make it even more efficient, think about organising your staff members into different contact groups according to their skill sets, availability on different dates or times, locations etc so that group texting can be used to message those that are relevant in just a few clicks.

 Keeping healthcare worker engaged and happy